Dry Eye Syndrome Treatment in London

 How is it diagnosed?

-It can be diagnosed after having an assessment of the eyes with an evaluation not the quality of tears and the quantity of tears produced in the dry eye clinic.
-This will include taking a history to determine the nature of how you are affected, when it develops and if you have any other health problems, medications and any environmental factors that could be making your eye problem worse.
-Assessment of the eye include looking at the eyelid structure and assessing your blink.
-The front of the eye and the cornea will also be assessed using light and microscopic magnification.
-The measurement and quality of tears and the rate of tear evaporation may be assessed by your eye doctor.
-Dyes my be used to assess the tear flow and assess any changes to the ocular surface that can change in if the symptoms persist.
+To diagnose dry eye syndrome, an assessment of the eyes must be carried out at a dry eye clinic.
+This includes taking a detailed history to determine when the symptoms began, if there are any other health conditions, medications, or environmental factors that could be making the eye problem worse.
+Additionally, the eyelid structure and blinking will be assessed, as well as the front of the eye and the cornea with light and microscopic magnification.
+To further assess the tear production and evaporation rate, dyes may be used to measure the tear flow and any changes to the ocular surface that may occur if the symptoms persist.

-With this information Mr Ahmad Aziz from his London clinic can then assess the eyes syndrome and what treatment is likely to be effective.
+With the information collected, Mr. Ahmad Aziz from his eyes defined clinic in London can then assess the dry eye syndrome and determine what treatment will be most likely to be effective.